Commerce is not accepting applications during Fall 2023. The next open window is Spring 2024, due on April 15, 2024.

 The EZ program provides real property and state income tax credits for businesses located in a Maryland enterprise zone in return for job creation and investments.
 Businesses located in Focus Areas may be also qualified for personal property tax credits on new investment in personal property and enhanced income tax credit for creating new jobs.

-There are currently 38 enterprise zones and focus areas in two jurisdictions.
+There are 35 Enterprise Zones in 19 jurisdictions, and 7 designated focus areas in two jurisdictions.

 |Frederick||City of Brunswick||1,371||6/14/2026|